ElrohirGT/Chemistry-Tools/README.md

 ## Installation
 * Installation in Windows is the easiest, you'll just need to run the installer, no other downloads required.
-* For MacOS you'll ned to do a little bit mor work, download the .zip and uncrompress it.
+* For MacOS you'll need to do a little bit more work, download the .zip and uncompress it.
 Then paste the uncompressed app to the Applications folder.
-* Finally for linux, download the .tar.gz, uncompress it wherever you want and run the application.
+* For linux, download the .tar.gz, uncompress it wherever you want and run the application.

 ## Updates
 Updates are automatically downloaded to your system, although for the moment, they're only installed automatically on windows.
-This means that you you need to re-install the new version of the application manually if your on MacOS or Linux.
+This means that you need to re-install the new version of the application manually if your on MacOS or Linux.

-* MAC: The app will download the update and will open a folder where the uncompressed app is located, just move it to the Applications folder and delete the folder were the new version was.
+* MAC: The app will download the update and will open a folder where the uncompressed app is located, just move it to the Applications folder replacing the old version.
+You may delete the folder were the new version was.
 * LINUX: The app will download the update and will open up a terminal where the locations of the downloaded .tar.gz is.
 Repeat the same steps you did when installing the app.

 ## Features and usage